FliegendeWurst/TriliumDroid/README.md

 - Encrypted notes
 - Erasing notes
 - Support for Android 7.1, 7.0 (likely to come eventually [1](https://stackoverflow.com/questions/57203186/datetimeformatter-is-not-working-in-android-versions-lower-than-8))
-- Support for Android <= 6.0 (unlikely, but feel free to contribute)
+- Support for Android <= 6.0 (very low priority)
 - Special layout for tablet screens
-- F-Droid compatible gradle repositories
+- F-Droid compatible gradle repositories (AztecEditor is not in Maven Central)
 - Encrypted local database (maybe): https://github.com/sqlcipher/android-database-sqlcipher

+## Contribute

+Please report bugs and missing features.
+I will soon setup a way to contribute translations.
+Any coding help is also welcome!

 ## Related issues